yookue/ant-buddy-pro/README.md

 ## Features

-🪄 Elegant default configurations assist developers to get started as simple as possible
+🎁 Elegant default configurations assist developers to get started as simple as possible

+🎄 Theme capabilities, for customizing complete theme components, are up to you

+🚀 By combining Umi v4, esbuild, SWC, persistent cache and other schemes, it brings faster compilation speed than 0.x

+🎨 Based on antd 5.0 CSS-in-JS style support, it fully unifies built-in styles and supports custom loading theme

+🎮 Easy access, installation and use, fully integrated into Ant Design style

-💎 React components compatible with Ant Design.
+✨ React components compatible with Ant Design.
 More components are coming soon

-🎨 Theme capabilities, for customizing complete theme components, are up to you

 ## Quickstart